The Earth - Geography and Geology

 We still use metes and bounds for legal purposes.
 Example: Beginning at a point from which the north quarter corner of Section 4, T. 1 N (township 1 north), R.70 W (range 70 west) of the 6th PM (the sixth principal meridian, a north–south reference line) in Sample County Sample State, bears N 45° W 1,320 feet, at which point of beginning an iron stake has been placed; thence south 600 feet to a point also marked by an iron stake; thence N 45° W 700 feet to a large oak tree; thence northeasterly to the point of beginning.
 This was an actual survey referenced on an article on survey techniques.

 Unfortunately, because of legal disputes or movement or destruction of natural landmarks, boundaries can change.
 Some are even humorous.
-Two examples are:
+Examples are:

 1. The Mississippi Rever is known for meandering, forming numerous oxbow lakes and cutoffs.
 Because of an oxbow, the State of Mississippi which is located on the east side of the river, now has a small piece of land west of the river in Arkansas.